kerimkaynakcigames/Sequentior/docs/sequentials/sequentialobjectreturner/single.md

 This lets you select a single game object as the target object from the scene.

 #### Target Object

 This is used to assign a single target object directly.

+!!! note
+    If you forgot to assign a Target Object, the parent Sequentior Manager gameobject will be assigned automatically as the target object.
+But this will throw a warning in console.

+### Parent Sequentior

+This sets the parent sequentior manager of this sequential as the target object.

 ### By Name